CASE STUDY

 Assessing Parent Satisfaction with Pediatric Healthcare Services at CVS MinuteClinic

-This research focuses on examining how parents perceive the trustworthiness and effectiveness of pediatric healthcare services provided by MinuteClinic.
-The study will investigate the factors that influence parents' confidence in the clinic, such as the quality of care, convenience, staff professionalism, and the overall healthcare experience for their children.
+This research examines how parents perceive the trustworthiness and effectiveness of pediatric services at CVS MinuteClinic.
+It explores key factors shaping confidence and decision-making, including quality of care, convenience, staff professionalism, and the overall healthcare experience for children.

 CLIENT